Hummingbird Slumber: The Secret to Conserving Energy at Night

 Their respiratory system is designed to hold a large capacity of oxygen to sustain the required physical demands of the body.

-Oxygen is inhaled through small nostrils at the end of the bill and goes into two small lungs.
-The lungs are connected to air sacs.
 Pressure from the muscles while flying pushes air in and out of these air sacs providing fresh oxygen to the bird’s brains and muscles for proper function.

 How long does it take a hummingbird to recover from torpor?

 It takes a hummingbird on average between 20 min in warm weather to 1 hour in cold weather to recover from torpor.
-While their heart rate and breathing increases, the vibration of their wing muscles produces a “shivering” affect to generate heat.
+While their heart rate and breathing increases, the vibration of their wing muscles produces a “shivering” effect to generate heat.

 A hummingbird’s biological clock will automatically initiate the reverse of torpor 1-2 hours before the sun rises.